Stepping Up programme

 5. How to apply

-Apply on our jobs website between 1 October and midnight on the 30 November 2018.
+Apply on our jobs website between November and December 2019.

 Bristol City Council employees don't need to ask for line manager approval to apply.